neptune-ai/docs/docs/learn-about-neptune/nql.rst

 Precedence order
 ^^^^^^^^^^^^^^^^
-If there are any field name collisions the following order precedence is applied:
+If there are any field name collisions, the following order precedence is applied:

   * system column
   * parameter